Weekly jobless claims surge in Iowa, Illinois as coronavirus idles workers

-DES MOINES — Waiters, waitresses, bartenders, hotel employees and other workers in Iowa’s accommodation and food services industries who were idled due to the COVID-19 outbreak are filing jobless benefits claims in droves, state officials said Thursday.
+DES MOINES — Waiters, waitresses, bartenders, hotel employees and other workers in accommodation and food services industries who were idled because of the COVID-19 outbreak are filing jobless benefits claims in droves, state officials from Illinois and Iowa said Thursday.

 Meanwhile, the U.S. Labor Department reported Thursday that nearly 3.3 million Americans applied for unemployment benefits last week — more than quadruple the previous record set in 1982 — amid a widespread economic shutdown caused by the coronavirus.